Coordinator of Tutoring

 Q. I'm struggling in my class!
 How do I get a tutor?

-A. Go to the Tutoring Center located in the Academic Achievement Center, E-216, to discuss your options.
+A. Go to the Tutoring Center located in the Library Learning Commons, D-215, to discuss your options or click the "Request a Tutor" link to fill out an application.

 Q. What will tutoring cost me?